 - Apply to all levels and categories of players; recreational and social players, as well as professional and amateur tournament players (officiated and non-officiated).
-Specific rules for a single category of player, for example, the pro level player, should be approved after careful consideration and examination of how the rule change might impact the sport beyond the pro level of competition. - 2.
-Be written with a deterministic focus; i.e. from the standpoint of 'if this occurs, this is what happens'.
+Specific rules for a single category of player, for example, the pro level player, should be approved after careful consideration and examination of how the rule change might impact the sport beyond the pro level of competition. - Be written with a deterministic focus, i.e., from the standpoint of "if this occurs, this is what happens".
 If something is not allowed or should not happen, the consequences (for example: replay, fault, technical warning, etc.) should be provided as part of the rule. - Center on that which should not occur, not on what is permitted or allowed.
 Attempts to include rules describing what is allowed will result in an unnecessarily lengthy Rulebook. - 4.
 Avoid ambiguity, player discretion, or referee judgmentrelated rules.
 Such rules invite disagreements and different interpretations.
-To this end, when a key word is used to describe when a rule applies, the word should be
+To this end, when a key word is used to describe when a rule applies, the word should be defined as either a part of the rule or in the Definition Section of the Rulebook.

-- defined as either a part of the rule or in the Definition Section of the Rulebook. - 5.
-Allow equipment manufacturers to innovate, as long as such innovation does not overwhelm or outpace the average player's ability to keep up with the speed and difficulty of the sport.
-Equipment-related rule changes should be given particularly close scrutiny because of their precedent-setting potential. - 6.
-Have an element of precedent accorded to them.
+- 5. Allow equipment manufacturers to innovate, as long as such innovation does not overwhelm or outpace the average player's ability to keep up with the speed and difficulty of the sport.
+Equipment-related rule changes should be given particularly close scrutiny because of their precedent-setting potential. - Have an element of precedent accorded to them.
 Change for change sake should be avoided to avoid frustration among or a loss of confidence by players. - 7.
-Be written and approved that allow for an appropriate degree of player innovation.
+Allow for an appropriate degree of player innovation.
 Such innovation should maintain a healthy balance between historical rules that have been instrumental to the sport's growth and appeal. - 8.
-Preserve the unique features and rules of the sport involving the Non-Volley Zone and the two-bounce rule and preventing one shot or type of play to dominate the sport. - 9.
-Be written and approved to either address a known issue or anticipate trends and needs of the sport before they become necessary. - 10.
+Preserve the unique features and rules of the sport involving the Non-Volley Zone and the two-bounce rule and prevent one shot or type of play from dominating the sport. - 9.
+Address a known issue or anticipate trends and needs of the sport before it becomes necessary. - 10.
 Be subjected to reviews and comments by domestic and international stakeholders.